Mortgage Calculator 2026 Guide: Understand Your Payment Before You Buy

 - Stress-test your budget: Increase the rate by 1% to check if you would still be comfortable if rates move higher.

-- Plan for other goals: Use your results together with the Percentage Calculator or BMI Calculator if you are planning lifestyle and financial goals side-by-side.
+- Plan for other goals: Cross-check with the Percentage Calculator or BMI Calculator if you are planning lifestyle and financial goals side-by-side.

-When you're done, you can download the full amortization schedule as a TXT or Excel (CSV) file and share it with your family, real estate agent or lender.
-Instead of guessing, you will walk into every conversation with clear numbers for your 2025 home purchase.
+When you're done, download the full amortization schedule as a TXT or Excel (CSV) file and share it with your family, real estate agent or lender.
+Instead of guessing, you will walk into every conversation with clear numbers for your 2026 home purchase.